-- Show ability to assess horses and riders way of going 'on the day' and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders. - Show clear understanding of the requirements of coaching show jumping up to 1.45m. - Show clear understanding of show jumping requirements for competition. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of show jumping horses. - Show ability to recognise strengths and weaknesses in performance of horse and rider. - Show ability to negotiate development and future planning.
+- Show ability to assess horses and riders and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders. - Show clear understanding of the requirements of coaching dressage up to and including Prix St Georges. - Show clear understanding of dressage requirements for competition and examination. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of dressage horses. - Show ability to recognise strengths and weaknesses in performance of horse and rider. - Be able to use the scales of training and the scale of marks as objective measurement criteria. - Show ability to negotiate development and future planning.